On this page

 Supported features

-CreatePublicConversation() is a method that creates such a public channel type with specified metadata.
+CreatePublicConversation() creates a public channel with the specified metadata.

 Receive messages